eeschiavo/cordova-plugin-clipboard/README.md

 ## Acknowledgements

-This plugin was inspired by [ClipboardManagerPlugin](https://github.com/jacob/ClipboardManagerPlugin) (Android) and [ClipboardPlugin](https://github.com/phonegap/phonegap-plugins/tree/master/iPhone/ClipboardPlugin) (iOS).
+This plugin is a fork of [VersoSolutions/CordovaClipboard](https://github.com/VersoSolutions/CordovaClipboard)